Sindicat007/Sindicat007/README.md

-- 👋 Hi, I’m @Sindicat007
+- 👋 @Sindicat007
-- 👀 I’m interested in JS, React,
+- 👀 I’m interested in Java, JS, React,
-- 🌱 I’m currently learning NODEjs,php,
+- 🌱 I’m currently learning Java, NODEjs,
 - 💞️ I’m looking to collaborate on Web Designer
 - 📫 How to reach me ...